Last Updated On September 28, 2020.

 Experience the traditions of the three major ethnic groups – Igbo, Yoruba and Hausa.
-And let’s remind ourselves of the prominent empires that reigned in time past, the Benin Kingdom, Kingdom of Ife, Nok and Igbo Ukwu Cultures.
+And let’s also remind one another of the prominent empires that reigned in ancient times, the Benin Kingdom, Kingdom of Ife, Nok and Igbo Ukwu Cultures.

 Nigeria is pregnant with many cultures and societal references.
 You should see as much as you can.

 Don’t mean to throw no shade at citizens living in chilly or extreme climes but I’m sure you’ll agree that the weather in Nigeria is near perfect.

 Our collaborations with Hollywood have birthed movies such as Black November, The Accidental Spy and Half of a Yellow Sun.
 If you didn’t know, now you do, Nigerians don’t play when it comes to entertainment.

 The Osun-Osogbo Grove, a UNESCO World Heritage Site in Osun state is renowned for a large foreign community that travels to Nigeria every August for the Osun Festival.

 Not only that, we’ve got Art Galleries, Musuems, Beaches and Resorts, Mountains and much more especially with the tourism advocacy and participation in recent years.
-So glad I’ve visited a chunk of this places but I can likely do better.
+So glad I’ve visited a chunk of this places but ha!
+I can likely do better.

 Photos from AfroTourism, allthingsankara, BellaNaija, Guardian Art, Guardian Opinion, Jumia Food, LegitNG, SilverbirdTV, TheCable Lifestyle, transcorp Hotels, travelwithapen, trapixs, Rhythm 93.7 and XploreNollywood